eagereyes/eagereyes.org/blog/2011/want-to-make-chart-memorable-add-junk.md

 <a href="http://hci.usask.ca/people/view.php?id=14" rel="nofollow noopener" target="_blank">Aaron Genest</a> says…
 >	Thanks, Robert, for your insightful revisitation of our paper.
 You have gotten to the crux of the matter in a way that many of the critiques have not: There is a place for non-data-ink in charts.
 We were not careful enough in the paper (although we do mention it) to differentiate between charts made for analysis and charts made for information presentation.
 The exemplar that inspired us was the USA Today graph, done much better by Holmes -- something designed very much to tell a story.
 We admitted to ourselves that our charts in academic publications were trying to do exactly the same thing: convince our audience that our position, as described in the paper, was correct.
 So why were we relying on graphs and charts that would never, ever be used in publications that have this art down to a fine science?
 >
 >	The key, then, was to determine whether properly designed charts that include chartjunk would interfere with comprehension -- a significant barrier to using them in academic or otherwise informative publications.
 The answer was, more or less, 'no'.
 Adding chartjunk does not really interfere with comprehension.
-It may interfere with analysis, but that's not the <i>purpose<i> of these charts.
+It may interfere with analysis, but that's not the <i>purpose</i> of these charts.
 >
 >	The benefit, of course, is clear -- we remember things with stories attached.
 If we create graphics with clear stories, emphasized with embellishments, people remember them.
 >